jakub-stastny/flashcards/README.md

 ---
 - :expression: todavía
   :examples:
-  - - "¿Todavía estás en la cama?"
-    - Are you still in bed?
+  - "¿Todavía estás en la cama?": "Are you still in bed?"
-  - - Todavía la quiero.
-    - I still love her.
+  - "Todavía la quiero.": "I still love her."
   :translation: still
 - :expression: casi
   :translations:
   - almost
   - nearly
   :examples:
-  - - Cuesta casi el doble.
-    - It costs almost twice as much.
+  - "Cuesta casi el doble.": "It costs almost twice as much."
-  - - La casi totalidad de la población.
+  - "La casi totalidad de la población.": "Almost the entire population."
-    - Almost the entire population.
-  - - Ya casi no tiene fiebre.
-    - She hardly has a temperature now.
+  - "Ya casi no tiene fiebre.": "She hardly has a temperature now."
 ```

 It's the same as there was, except of the added examples.